 - Child: name, date of birth, place of birth, and passport details

-- Trip Details: travel dates, origin/destination cites, the purpose of the trip
+- Trip Details: Travel dates, origin/destination sites, the purpose of the trip

-This form is commonly used when one or both parents or legal guardians are unable to travel with the child.
+This form is commonly used when one or both parents or legal guardians cannot travel with the child.